ansysresearch/cpp_evalTfLite/README.md

 Step 5: Run CMake tool with configurations, It generates an optimized release binary by default.
 If you want to build for your workstation, simply run the following command: cmake ../tensorflow_src/tensorflow/lite or cmake ../tensorflow_src/tensorflow/lite -DCMAKE_BUILD_TYPE=Debug

+Step 6: Create CMake build directory for client executable, go two level up, prallel to cpp_evalTfLite folder and create a directory named "cpp_evalTfLite_build".
+On Linux:

+mkdir cpp_evalTfLite_build
+cd cpp_evalTfLite_build

+Step 7: Run CMake tool to generate configurations for cpp_evalTfLite from cpp_evalTfLite_build cmake ../cpp_evalTfLite

-Step 6: Build TensorFlow Lite Lib and client executable using top level cmake.
-Go two level up to cpp_evalTfLite folder In the cpp_evalTfLite directory
+Step 8: Build TensorFlow Lite Lib and client executable using top level cmake In the cpp_evalTfLite directory
-Linux: cmake --build . -j or cmake --build build -- -j3
+Linux: cmake --build cpp_evalTfLite_build -- -j3
-Windows: cmake -H. -Bbuild
+Windows: cmake -H. -Bcpp_evalTfLite_build

-Step 7: Run the Exe
+Step 9: Run the Exe, got first to cpp_evalTfLite_build
-In the cpp_evalTfLite directory
-Linux: ./build/TestingTfLiteCpuDeployment
+Linux: ./TestingTfLiteCpuDeployment
 Windows: Cmake will only create the VS Project files: You will need to compile and link all binaries using VS.

 Note on compile time and run time dependencies: All runtime dependencies are generated in top level build folder: